Mail-order CatalogueSelected Artists Dom Mariani

 A pop revelation.
 Dom's latest track 'Breaking Point' is a standout, shimmering with the irresistible, hook-filled pleasures that define truly great pop music. – Klemen Breznikar / It’s Psychedelic Baby Magazine

 A master of the jangly guitar-based melody, his ear for an indelible riff and catchy harmony is on full display on his second solo album.
-Another winner from one of Australia's greatest treasures. – Jeff Penczak / Shindig!
+Another winner from one of Australia's greatest treasures. – Jeff Penczak / SHINDIG!
 (4 star review)

 APPLE OF LIFE - Classic Rock Tracks Of The Week : There’s a whiff of The Shins’ sunny lo-fi vibe, but embellished with 60s-nodding harmonies and a lovely slide guitar line.
 It’s light and still full of warm depth.
 A groovy, poppy but nicely rocked up delight. – Polly Glass / CLASSIC ROCK